-With all of the shopping, gift wrapping, and baking, the holiday season often makes us wonder whether fitness will remain part of our lives during this time.
-It can, though, if we make a holiday fitness plan.
+With all of the planning, shopping, gift wrapping, and baking, the holiday season often makes us wonder whether fitness will remain part of our lives during this time.
+The answer is that it absolutely can if we make a holiday fitness plan.
+The benefits?
+At the least, it’s a great stress management tool!

 Making a Holiday Fitness Plan

-First step: Add fitness to your “To Do” list
+Step 1: Add fitness to your “To Do” list.

-Second step: Re-work your goals – are they realistic?
-Think maintenance.
+Step 2: Re-work your goals – are they realistic?
+Think maintenance — just stay active whatever way works for you.

-Third step: Acknowledge you have to be flexible because you have less time available
+Step 3: Acknowledge you have to be flexible because you have less time available.

 5 Holiday Fitness Strategies